NewsIn Focus

 In Fiscal Year 2024 alone, Maryland received nearly $16 million in federal grants for victims of violent crime.

-Back in May a federal judge in Washington D.C., appointed by former President Barack Obama, ordered the DOJ to restore more than $2 million in grants for American Bar Association programs that assist victims of domestic violence.
+Back in May, a federal judge in Washington, D.C., appointed by former President Barack Obama, ordered the DOJ to restore more than $2 million in grants for American Bar Association programs that assist domestic violence victims.

 It's the federal government's belief that cabinet secretaries have discretion as to how each executive branch agency disburses federal funding, in accordance with administrative policies.